SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: 2D Applications

-As illustrated in Figure~\ref{fig:geodesic-example}, we consider a simple 2D setup where the source point is located at $(0,0)$, and a disk of radius $0.5$ centered at $(1,0)$ is removed from the domain.
+As illustrated in Figure~\ref{fig:geodesic-example}, we consider a simple 2D domain in which the source point is located at $(0,0)$, and a disk of radius $0.5$ centered at $(1,0)$ is removed.
 In this configuration, the resulting geodesic distance field is smooth throughout the domain except along a non-differentiable set $M$, which corresponds to the ray $y = 0$ for $x \geq 1.5$.
-This setup provides a controlled test case, where the feature location $M$ is assumed to be known.
-We use it to assess SharpNet's ability to accurately represent geodesic distance fields with sharp transitions.
+This setup provides a controlled test case in which the feature set $M$ is known a prior.
+We use it to assess {\method}'s ability to accurately represent geodesic distance fields with sharp transitions.

-We evaluate both the baseline approaches and SharpNet variants using neural networks composed of 4 uniformly-sized layers of equal width of 256.
-Given the target function $F$, we train SharpNet following Equation~\eqref{eqn:2Dloss} without including the regularization term $\mathcal{L}_\mathcal{R}(M)$.
+We evaluate both baseline methods and {\method} variants using neural networks with four layers of width 256.
+Given the target function $F$, we train {\method} following Equation~\eqref{eqn:2Dloss} without including the regularization term $\mathcal{L}_\mathcal{R}(M)$.
 A substantial amount of training data is sampled, with $k = 1024^2$.
 In {\ingp}, we map the coordinates into $[0,0.9]^2$ for hash indexing.